SylionApps/Squire-Stream-Template/README.md

 2. Unzip it and double click on the .stm file.
 The stream will be added automatically to Squire Helper.
 After a few seconds, the stream’s content will be available in “Shows” section of Squire app.

-## Support
-If you are experiencing problems please open a new Issue, so I can take a look.